 Smallpox is caused by the variola virus, which emerged in human populations thousands of years ago.
 The disease comes in two forms—variola major and variola minor.
 Variola major is the more severe and most common form of smallpox, with a more extensive rash and higher fever.
 Its death rate is about 30 percent.
 Variola minor is less common and much less severe, with death rates historically at 1 percent or less.

 There is no specific treatment for smallpox disease.
-However, a massive program initiated by the World Health Organization (WHO) eliminated all known smallpox viruses from the world in 1977, except for samples some governments saved for research purposes.
+However, a massive program initiated by the World Health Organization eliminated all known smallpox viruses from the world in 1980, except for samples some governments saved for use following a bioterrorism attack.